 - Talk to the police.
 Make sure to contact law enforcement and calmly describe how the accident transpired.
 Having a police report during the claim process can help immensely.

 - Notify the other driver’s insurer.
 Even if the accident seems minor, contact their insurance company and brief them on the situation involving their policy holder.
 This will require you to obtain the driver’s policy number and the name of their agent, so remember to be thorough when exchanging insurance information.

 Car Accident Statistics in Virginia

 In 2013, Virginia passed a texting-while-driving law which increased the penalty for drivers who were pulled over for driving with a cell phone in hand to $125 (from $20).
 This, along with more vigilant police forces, has done a lot to reduce severe and fatal accidents.

 Although statistical trends show a decrease in accidents, that doesn’t mean you’re immune from being injured on the road.
 You never know who is driving distractedly or under the influence, which is why it’s important to be prepared for anything.
 Protect yourself by knowing what to do after an accident, and by saving the number of a Richmond car accident lawyer.

 Consult a Richmond Car Accident Attorney Today

-If you or a loved one have been injured in a motor vehicle accident in Virginia, do not hesitate to contact the lawyers at Pendleton Law.
+If you or a loved one have been injured in a motor vehicle accident in Virginia, do not hesitate to contact Christina Pendleton & Associates.
 Our injury attorneys have years of experience in assisting our clients with their car accident claims and will work tirelessly to ensure you receive the compensation you deserve.